-ANNIE-B PARSON co-founded Big Dance Theater in 1991.
-She has choreographed and co-created over 20 works for the company, ranging from pure dance pieces, to adaptations of found text, plays, and literature, to original works combining wildly disparate materials.
-Her work with Big Dance has been commissioned by Les Subsistances in Lyon, the Brooklyn Academy of Music, The National Theater of Paris/Chaillot, The Japan Society, The Walker Art Center, and many others, and has performed in scores of venues, most recently at Tanz Im August in Berlin.
+Annie-B Parson co-founded Big Dance Theater in 1991 with Molly Hickok and Paul Lazar.
+She has choreographed and co-created over 20 works for the company, ranging from pure dance pieces to adaptations of found text, plays, and literature, to original works combining wildly disparate materials.
+Her work with Big Dance has been commissioned by The Old Vic/London, Les Subsistances in France, the Brooklyn Academy of Music, The National Theater of Paris/Chaillot, The Japan Society, The Walker Art Center, The Kitchen, and many other theaters.

-Outside of Big Dance, Ms. Parson has created choreography for operas, pop stars, television, movies, theater, ballet and symphonies.
-Parson choreographed David Byrne’s musical HERE LIES LOVE at both the Public Theater and The National Theater in London; David Byrne’s 2012 world tour with St. Vincent and a marching band; and for Byrne’s 2008 Brian Eno world tour.
-She also created the choreography for St. Vincent’s 2014 world tour, as well as her show with the Dallas Symphony Orchestra and Jimmy Fallon.
-Parson currently has a work in rep at The Martha Graham Dance Company and for Wendy Whelan commissioned by the Royal Ballet.
+Outside of Big Dance, Ms. Parson has created choreography for opera, pop musicians, television, movies, theater, ballet, marching bands, and symphonies.
+Most recently, Parson choreographed David Byrne’s American Utopia on Broadway.
+Parson also choreographed one thousand singers for a work by David Lang at the Mostly Mozart Festival at Lincoln Center.
+Other work includes David Byrne’s musical Here Lies Love at both the Public Theater and The National Theater in London; David Byrne’s 2012 world tour with St. Vincent and a marching band; Byrne’s 2008 Brian Eno world tour, and many of his television appearances including Jimmy Fallon, Colbert and others.
+She also created the choreography for St. Vincent’s 2014 world tour, as well as her performances with the Dallas Symphony Orchestra, her appearance in the David Lynch festival, the Hollywood Bowl, her world tour of Mass Seduction 2018, and on The Tonight Show with Jimmy Kimmel.
+Parson has two large-scale works in repertory at The Martha Graham Dance Company, and she created a solo for Wendy Whelan commissioned by the Royal Ballet.
 Her dances are featured in the film Ride, Roar, Rise about David Byrne, among others.
-Her work for theater, opera and film includes the recent Meryl Streep/Jonathan Demme movie Ricki and the Flash, for Nico Muhly’s opera Dark Sisters, and such plays as Lucas Hnath’s Walt Disney at Soho Rep, Sarah Ruhl’s Orlando, Futurity at ART, as well as the string quartet ETHEL.
-She recently choreographed David Bowie/Ivo Van Hove’s new work Lazarus at New York Theatre Workshop.
+Her work for theater, opera, and film includes choreography for the David Bowie/Ivo Van Hove’s Lazarus at New York Theatre Workshop, which performed in Amsterdam, London, and NY.
+Also, she made dances for Jonathan Demme movie Ricki and the Flash, Nico Muhly’s opera Dark Sisters, and such plays as Lucas Hnath’s Walt Disney at Soho Rep, In the Blood by Suzan Lori Parks, Sarah Ruhl’s Orlando, Futurity at ART, as well as a large-scale work for the string quartet ETHEL.

 MOLLY HICKOK (co-founder)